nxrighthere/ValveSockets-CSharp/README.md

 `SetDebugCallback(DebugType detailLevel, DebugCallback callback)` sets a callback for debug output.

-`SetConfiguratioValue(ConfigurationValue configurationValue, ConfigurationScope configurationScope, IntPtr scopeObject, ConfigurationDataType dataType, IntPtr value)` sets a configuration value according to `ConfigurationValue`, `ConfigurationScope`, and `ConfigurationDataType` enumerations.
+`SetConfigurationValue(ConfigurationValue configurationValue, ConfigurationScope configurationScope, IntPtr scopeObject, ConfigurationDataType dataType, IntPtr value)` sets a configuration value according to `ConfigurationValue`, `ConfigurationScope`, and `ConfigurationDataType` enumerations.
+The value parameter should be a reference to the actual value.

+`SetConfigurationValue(Configuration configuration, ConfigurationScope configurationScope, IntPtr scopeObject)` sets a configuration using `Configuration` structure according to `ConfigurationScope`, and `ConfigurationDataType` enumerations.

 `GetConfigurationValue(ConfigurationValue configurationValue, ConfigurationScope configurationScope, IntPtr scopeObject, ref ConfigurationDataType dataType, ref IntPtr result, ref IntPtr resultLength)` gets a configuration value according to `ConfigurationValue`, `ConfigurationScope`, and `ConfigurationDataType` enumerations.